 Located in the heart of the Twin Cities on the West Bank of the Mississippi River, the Humphrey School is perfectly positioned for internship opportunities at the Minnesota State Capitol—which is just a short journey away by bus or light rail—and dozens of governmental agencies and nonprofit organizations.
 If you're seeking to advance your existing skills, the Humphrey School's flexible mid-career MPA program makes it possible to balance full-time work and coursework.

-Minnesota’s economy is one of the most diversified in the nation: more than 90% of all major U.S. industries can be found in the state, including 17 Fortune 500 companies and 15 S&P 500 firms.
-And thanks to the Humphrey School’s close-knit community and international alumni network, you’ll receive professional mentorship and guidance wherever you choose to take your career path.
+Minnesota’s economy is one of the most diversified in the nation: more than 90% of all major U.S. industries can be found in the state, including 15 Fortune 500 companies and 13 S&P 500 firms.
+And thanks to the Humphrey School’s close-knit community and international alumni network, you’ll receive professional mentorship and guidance wherever your career path takes you.

 A Legacy of Commitment to the Common Good